The Killer Nun will be released on Blu-ray in the USA and Canada by Arrow Video on October 15, 2019.

 The 1978 Italian film has been newly restored in 2K from the original 35mm camera negative.
 Both the English and Italian audio and credits are included.
 It features uncompressed mono 1.0 LPCM audio with newly-translated English subtitles.
 Daryl Joyce designed the new cover art; the original artwork is on the reverse side.

-- Audio commentary by Italian genre film connoisseurs Adrian J. Smith (editor of MOVIES & MANIA website) and David Flint (editor of The Reprobate website) (new)
+- Audio commentary by Italian genre film connoisseurs Adrian J. Smith (editor of MOVIES and MANIA website) and David Flint (editor of The Reprobate website) (new)

 - Beyond Convent Walls – Video essay on nunspolitation by Kat Ellinger (new)